*This post may contain affiliate links. Please see my disclosure for more details!*

 Can we just appreciate for a second, how cute they are?!
 I am slightly obsessed with the fudgey chocolate brownie base, a delicious chocolate buttercream frosting, oreo ‘dirt’, and cute little buttercream pumpkins.

 I used my standard and utterly delicious brownie base for these – the back to basics brownies is my favourite ever, and it works perfectly.
 Why mess with something that isn’t broken right?!
 Honestly, these are the best.

-It’s important when baking brownies to use at least 70% or richer dark chocolate so that you get the best bake.
+It’s important when baking these pumpkin patch brownies to use at least 70% or richer dark chocolate so that you get the best bake.
 Don’t worry, they don’t taste ‘dark’ at all as you have the additional sugar and chocolate chips to balance them out.